 Understand about audience response – in different cultures audiences respond differently.
 Some show respect or appreciation by becoming animated, others remain calm and still.
 Do your research to know what to expect so you know when you have built strong rapport and they are engaged.

-If you too would like to travel to Bournemouth (although we also deliver training all around the UK) to learn more about these tips and how ‘Taming your Public Speaking Monkeys’ will help you build your confidence when presenting to audiences where you don’t share the same first language, please get in touch with me, Marion Hewitt, today on 07954 331169.
+If you too would like to travel to Bournemouth (although we also deliver training all around the UK) to learn more about these tips and how ‘Taming your Public Speaking Monkeys’ will help you build your confidence when presenting to audiences where you don’t share the same first language, please get in touch with us today.